Quality & Safety

 Since 2013, the Excellent Care for All Act (ECFAA) requires that every year, primary health care organizations develop an annual Quality Improvement Plan (QIP).
 The QIP is a documented set of commitments that tells our clients, staff and community what we will do to improve quality in our programs and services, as well as how we will do it, and who is responsible.
 QIPs are used by many healthcare organizations to assist them in delivering quality programs and services.

 As with previous years affected by the COVID-19 pandemic, submitting a Quality Improvement Plan to Ontario Health is optional for organizations in 2022-2023.
-Sherbourne has created an internal QIP available to read online.
+Download our internal QIP.

 Keeping Yourself Safe at Sherbourne